MuriloZangari/suplementaymaterialforMoPFSP/README.md

 1) Best known approximated Pareto fronts:

-We have conducetd an experimental study using the 110 Taillard test instances (The benchmark is available in http://soa.iti.es/problem-instances).
+We have conducetd an experimental study using the 110 Taillard test instances optimizing the Makespan and Total Flowtime (The benchmark is available in http://soa.iti.es/problem-instances).

 We have compiled our best known aproximated Pareto fronts by the union of the sets produced by the algortihms MEDA/D-MK and MOEA/D, several runs, and different parameter settings.

-The file 'best-known-cmax-tft.tar.gz' contain our 110 best known sets optimizing the Makespan and Total Flowtime
+The sets  'best-known-cmax-tft.tar.gz' contain our 110 best known sets.

 2) Supplentary Document: